ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 >> **grid**: make a grid in the box and only check atoms in neighboring grid cells.<br>
 >> **simple**: loop over every atom in the box.

+#### NAMD
+ When run in parallel NAMD uses a combination of spatial decomposition into grid cells, "patches" and Verlet lists with extended cutoff distance

+**cutoff**
+> Local interaction distance.
+Same for both electrostatic and VDW interactions

+**pairlistdist**
+> Distance between pairs for inclusion in pair lists.
+Should be bigger or equal than the **cutoff**.
+>
+> Default value: **cutoff**
+>
+**stepspercycle**
+> Number of timesteps in each cycle.
+Each cycle represents the number of timesteps between atom reassignments.
+> Default Value: 20

+**pairlistsPerCycle**
+> Specifies how many times per cycle to regenerate pairlists.
+>
+> Default value: 2

 ## Balancing of charges
 Neutralizing a system is a practice carried out for obtaining correct electrostatic energy during the simulation.
 This is done because under periodic boundary and using grid-based electrostatic the system has to be neutral.
 Otherwise, the electrostatic energy will essentially add to infinity from the interaction of the box with the infinite number of the periodic images.
 Simulation systems are most commonly neutralized by adding sodium or chloride ions.